The Quantum Substrate: Categorical Structure and the Hardware Maturity Gap

 The categorical compatibility between our software infrastructure and quantum computation does not mean that quantum compilation is imminent.
 The gap between mathematical structure and practical hardware is substantial, and honest accounting requires stating it plainly.

 Gate fidelities.
-Current superconducting qubit systems (IBM Eagle, Google Sycamore) achieve two-qubit gate fidelities of approximately 99.5%.
-For algorithms requiring thousands of sequential gate operations, the cumulative error renders the output unreliable without error correction.
+Current superconducting qubit systems (IBM Eagle, Google Sycamore) achieve two-qubit gate fidelities in the 99.7-99.9% range for specific gate types, and trapped-ion platforms (IonQ, Quantinuum) have reported fidelities above 99.9%.
+For algorithms requiring thousands of sequential gate operations, the cumulative error still renders the output unreliable without error correction, though the per-gate baseline has improved materially since this post was first written in September 2025.

 Error correction overhead.
 Fault-tolerant quantum computing requires quantum error correction codes that encode each logical qubit in many physical qubits.
-The surface code, the leading candidate for near-term error correction, requires approximately 1,000 physical qubits per logical qubit at current error rates.
-A useful quantum computation requiring 100 logical qubits would need approximately 100,000 physical qubits.
-Current systems have approximately 1,000-1,100 physical qubits.
+As of this post’s original writing in September 2025, the commonly cited overhead for near-term fault tolerance was approximately 1,000 physical qubits per logical qubit, derived from surface-code analyses at the physical error rates of that era.
+A useful computation requiring 100 logical qubits would have needed approximately 100,000 physical qubits under that baseline, while the largest systems then available held on the order of 1,000 to 1,100 physical qubits total.

 These constraints are hardware limitations, not software limitations.
 They are being actively addressed by the quantum computing community through improved qubit designs, better error correction codes, and alternative physical substrates (trapped ions, photonic systems, topological qubits).
 Progress is real but incremental.